-Ball State University's interior design program prepares you for an exciting and challenging career in a variety of settings such as commercial office, healthcare, hospitality (restaurant and hotel), store planning, and much more.
+Ball State University's interior design program prepares you for an exciting and challenging career in a variety of settings such as commercial office, health care, hospitality (restaurant and hotel), store planning, and much more.

 Our curriculum focuses on global diversity and universal design (design that is accessible to all people) as well as creating sustainable interiors.
 Ball State's interior design program is also committed to staying in touch with evolving technology such as AutoDesk Revit Architecture and Adobe Creative Suite.
+Our interior design program

 Our degree program includes six challenging studios and six credit hours of internship experience.
 These learning opportunities will help build skills for your future in Interior design.